RubenNL/stackdump-lowram/README.md

 The bash script only require built-in bash tools: grep, tee, cut, head, tail, awk and sort.

-I wasn't able to do everything with bash, but i'm sure it would be possible.
+I don't think using bash for everything is the way to go, but its at least faster than the old NodeJS version or using lots of swap.
 Pull requests are welcome!

 # WHY???